MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ## Where all the work happens

 The `RunAsync` method is where all the work happens.
-It builds the query string that's appended to the base URI, waits for the asynchronous HTTP request to return, deserializes the response, and either prints the search results or error message.
+It builds the query string that's appended to the base URI, waits for the asynchronous HTTP request to return, deserializes the response, and either prints the search results or an error message.

 This example uses dictionaries instead of objects to access the response data.